o3de/o3de.org/content/docs/userguide/components/nav-area.md

 **Physics integration details**
 When `AZ::Physics` integration mode is enabled, the navigation mesh voxelizer issues a `WorldRequestBus::Overlap` static query to gather colliders within a bounding box\.
 Shape geometry is returned from the new `AZ::Shape::GetGeometry()` method\.
 PhysX colliders for terrain, shapes, and meshes will provide triangle data in an operation that acquires a PhysX scene read lock while retrieving geometry data\.

-## NavigationAreaRequestBus EBus Interface<a name="component-nav-area-ebus"></a>
+## NavigationAreaRequestBus EBus Interface {#component-nav-area-ebus}

 Use the following request function with the `NavigationAreaRequestBus` EBus interface to communicate with other components of your game\.

 For more information about using the event bus \(EBus\) interface, see [Working with the Event Bus \(EBus\) system](/docs/userguide/programming/ebus/intro.md)

-### RefreshArea<a name="component-nav-area-ebus-refresharea"></a>
+### RefreshArea {#component-nav-area-ebus-refresharea}

-You can use the [PolygonPrismShapeComponentRequestBus](/docs/userguide/components/polygon-prism.md#component-polygon-prism-ebus-request) to modify the polygon prism area by adding, removing, and updating its vertex positions\.
+You can use the [PolygonPrismShapeComponentRequestBus](/docs/userguide/components/polygon-prism#component-polygon-prism-ebus-request) to modify the polygon prism area by adding, removing, and updating its vertex positions\.
 Use `RefreshArea` to update the navigation area after making changes to the area\.

 **Parameters**
 None